-Six states tax community and home care services.
+Six states tax community- and home-care services.
 Kentucky charges 2% of gross revenue of home health-care services and up to 4% of gross revenue of community mental health services.
-Maine imposes a tax of 6% on the value of community support services for people with mental health diagnoses, intellectual disability, or autism, and home support services.
+Maine imposes a tax of 6% on the value of community support services for people with mental health diagnoses, intellectual disabilities, or autism, and home support services.
 Missouri's Department of Social Services sets a rate for in-home services, up to 6.5% of gross receipts.
 New York charges 6% of gross receipts of residential health-care facilities.
-North Carolina charges \$12.50 per bed annually for continuing care retirement communities that have nursing home beds or adult care home beds.
-Vermont imposes a tax of 19.3% of non-Medicare net operating revenues on home health agencies (up to 6% of net patient revenue)-but for fiscal years 2017 and 2018 only, the tax is equal to 3.63% of net patient revenues.
+North Carolina charges \$12.50 per bed annually for continuing-care retirement communities that have nursing home beds or adult-care home beds.
+Vermont imposes a tax of 4.25% of net patient revenues on home health agencies.